Where can I hire Android app developers?

 - Android – The areas of the SDK that developers should be familiar with are the basic understanding of layouts and views, lifecycle activities, user input, getting data from the web and data storage, collection views (ListViews) and adapters (default and custom), action bar, and working with different screen sizes and densities.

-- APIs – Developers should be able to learn and work with their own application programming interface (API) or another third-party APIs.
+- APIs – Developers should be able to learn and work with their application programming interface (API) or other third-party APIs.
 Some of the recommended APIs they should learn to work with include JSON/REST and XML/SOAP.